holoviz/panel/doc/tutorials/index.md

 We believe the skills you will be getting are easily transferable to any domain including yours.
 :::

-Imagine standing amidst a vast field of towering wind turbines, harnessing the invisible force of wind to generate clean, renewable energy.
-In this series of tutorials, we'll embark on a journey to understand, analyze, and visualize the world of wind turbine data using Panel by HoloViz.
+In this series of tutorials, we'll embark on a journey to explore the world of wind turbine data and build some really cool wind turbine data apps using Panel by HoloViz.

-Whether you're a newcomer or an experienced developer, our goal is to take you from a novice to a (wind turbine) data app hero.
+Whether you're a newcomer or an experienced developer, our goal is to take you from a novice to a data exploration and data app hero.

-Together we will explore the world of wind turbine data and build some really cool wind turbine data apps.

 Please put on your safety helmet before entering the world of wind turbine data apps.

+## Select Tutorials

-Select your profile
+Select a set of tutorials corresponding to your profile.

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2